Associate Professor of Civil and Urban Engineering and Director of the Research Center for Interacting Urban Networks

 Research Areas: monitoring, modeling, and control of multimodal transportation systems, considering new technologies and data sources

 Her research interests include monitoring, modeling, and control of multimodal transportation systems, considering new technologies and data sources.
 She is an active reviewer for over 20 journals, and and a member of multiple editorial boards for top journals in Transportation, including Transportation Research Part C and IEEE Transactions in ITS, as well as the Advisory Committee for the International Symposium on Transportation and Traffic Theory (ISTTT).
-Monica is the author of over 65 peer reviewed journal publications and over 195 book chapters, monographs, editorials, conference contributions, technical reports, and articles in the press.
+Monica is the author of over 80 peer reviewed journal publications and over 195 book chapters, monographs, editorials, conference contributions, technical reports, and articles in the press.